Diogenes: Early life in Sinope

 In an episode later recast as a metaphor for his philosophy, he and his father were accused of "debasing the currency".
 Ancient sources disagree on who was responsible: some blame Hicesias, others Diogenes, while a further tradition asserts that Diogenes committed the fraud and fled, whereas his father, who oversaw the treasury, was arrested and died in prison.
 Modern scholarship remains divided.
 Some regard this episode as a fiction inspired by Diogenes's writings and symbolic of his aim to "revalue the currency" (paracharattein to nomisma), meaning to challenge conventional values.
 Others argue for a historical core, citing debased Sinopean coins from 350–340 BC and later issues bearing the name Hikesio.
 Diogenes himself admitted his guilt in his lost treatise Pordalos, and his father's position as trapezitēs would have made the crime feasible.

 A related legend recounts that, seeking guidance from Apollo's oracle at Delphi (or Delos) on how to gain renown, Diogenes was told to "adulterate the currency".
 Misinterpreting the phrase, he took it literally without realising its figurative sense.
 (Note: The Greek word nomisma is indeed ambiguous, as it can refer to both coinage and social institutions.)
 Another version places the oracle after his exile, explicitly tying the command to his philosophical mission.
 This story is likely apocryphal, perhaps a parody of Socrates's Delphic oracle, and inconsistent with Diogenes's scepticism toward religion.
 He himself claimed to have embraced philosophy only later in Athens.
 Jean-Manuel Roubineau suggests that the legend may have been devised by later authors to downplay his role in any actual fraud.

 Exile

-The exact date of Diogenes's departure from Sinope is uncertain.
-It is also unclear whether he was banished or exiled, or if he fled out of fear of the consequences.
-While ancient tradition holds that Antisthenes (who died c.
-366 BC) introduced him to Socratic thought, some modern scholars have questioned the timeline, arguing that Diogenes may have learned about Antisthenes's philosophy only from his writings.
-Susan H. Prince suggests that he may have arrived in Athens sometime between the 360s and 345 BC, whereas H. Bannert contends that his arrival occurred in the years 370–365.
-To reconcile those views, some have proposed that he had visited Athens and Antisthenes before his exile, and returned to Sinope.